nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       &nbsp;&nbsp;&nbsp;&nbsp;Use case ends.

     * 3a.
-The given name is invalid.
+The given name is not present.

         * 3a1.
 CohortConnect shows an error message.